 All Commission-approved program sponsors will submit required data.
-It is anticipated that staff will continue to work closely with the COA, the Commission, and the field in general to further refine and clarify the information that is required in the Accreditation Data System.
+It is anticipated that staff will continue to work closely with the COA, the Commission, and the field in general to further refine and clarify the information that is required in the Annual Data System.
 In addition, further work will be done to determine what data should be incorporated into the data dashboards with easy access for the general public.
-Performance Assessment data (CalTPA and CalTPA) will be available beginning this year on the Accreditation Data Dashboards.
-Staff will continue to work to incorporate additional performance assessments including the EdTPA data in the dashboards.

-Accreditation Framework Regulations
+Accreditation Framework Regulations.
 A major accomplishment in 2020 was the review and adoption of a revised Accreditation Framework.
 The pandemic necessitated a shifting of staff resources toward issues related to COVID flexibilities as well as other major policy changes and thus, the work of promulgating regulations incorporating the Accreditation Framework will be undertaken in 2022.

-Review and Revise the Accreditation Handbook
+Review and Revise the Accreditation Handbook.
 The Accreditation Handbook explicates the processes and procedures of the various components of the accreditation system.
 The COA had revised the Accreditation Handbook in 2016 to ensure that any new or changed aspects of the accreditation system were reflected in this document.
 However, given that the revised Accreditation Framework has been recently adopted and refinements to the system have been implemented in recent years, a thorough review of the Accreditation Handbook is necessary.